rameshvarun/Hnefatafl/README.md

 ## Programming Patterns
 ### Retrolambda
 Right now, we're using Retrolambda, which lets you use Java 8 lambda syntax.
 Essentially, this works in any situation in which you would create an anonymous class from an single-function interface.
+Careful though, as anything you capture will be kept around by the GC, since it is tied to the life of the lambda.
 ```java
 builder.setTitle("You Have Won The Game.")
   .setPositiveButton("Return to Menu", (DialogInterface sideDialog, int which) -> {